Polangui General Comprehensive High School: Present curricula

-The school's present curricula is based on the K to 12 Basic Education Curriculum (K-12 BEC).
+The school's present curriculum is based on the K to 12 Basic Education Curriculum (K-12 BEC).
 The implementation of the program is pursuant to Republic Act (RA) 10533 or the Enhanced Basic Education Act of 2013 signed by President Benigno Aquino III on May 15, 2013.

-The overall design of Grades 1 to 12 curriculum follows the spiral approach across subjects by building on the same concepts developed in increasing complexity and sophistication starting from grade school.
+The overall design of Grades 1 to 12 curriculum follows the spiral approach across subjects by building on the same concepts.
 Teachers are expected to use the spiral/progression approach in teaching competencies.

-Subjects are taught from the simplest concepts to more complicated concepts through grade levels in spiral progression.
-As early as elementary, students gain knowledge in areas such as Biology, Geometry, Earth Science, Chemistry, and Algebra.
-This ensures a mastery of knowledge and skills after each level.
+As early as elementary, students learn in areas such as Biology, Geometry, Earth Science, Chemistry, and Algebra.